You aren't alone if you have ever wondered what fountain pen lingo such as filling systems or nibs mean.

 Gold used to be the standard for fountain pen nibs, but when the cost of gold went up, stainless steel became an affordable alternative.

-Different alloys were developed to solve some of the historic steel problems and, by playing with the thinness of the nib, some springiness was added into steel nib that gave them more writing character.
+Developers created different alloys to address historic steel problems, and by adjusting the thinness of the nib, they added some springinness to the steel nib giving it more writing character.

-Gold nibs are still considered premium nib material for the cost of gold, its anti-corrosive nature, and the flexibility it offers.
+People still consider gold nibs as premium nib material becasue of the cost of gold, its anti-corrosive nature, and the flexibility it provides.

 As previously mentioned, gold nibs were the historic solution to the corrosive nature of fountain pen ink.
 On top of that, gold is a soft metal which means it bends and flexes as the user writes.
 This gave the fountain pen nib a unique line variation that is a defining feature of the writing instrument.

-The higher the karat of gold with which the nib is made, the greater flexibility to the nib.
-14k nibs will be the most “stiff” relatively compared to 18k or 23k nibs.
+The nib's flexibility increases with the karat of gold used to make it.
+14k nibs are relatively "stiff" compared to 18k or 23k nibs.

 One common practice is to have a gold-plated nib instead of just a solid gold nib pen.
 In this case the fountain pen nib will be stainless steel plated with gold.

 Titanium nibs seek to find a middle ground between gold and steel.
 They are not particularly common, but titanium is cheaper than gold and resilient like steel, while offering a surprisingly tactile writing experience.